timm/misc/py/names.md

 database adminstrators, or cloud service engineers, or some such).
 So in this paper, we do not focus on something that is done very well in industry (data engineering).
-Rather, we focus on something there industrial practitioners and resaerchers might need some more support (design principles for AI algorithms).
+Rather, we focus on something there industrial practitioners and resaerchers might need some more support (SE design principles for AI algorithms).

 ## Motivatin